 5. Welsh lamb and feta burgers

-If you’re looking to add some variety to your barbecue and try something different from regular beef burgers, then why not have a go at making these delicious Welsh lamb and feta burgers?
+If you’re looking to add some variety to your barbecue and try something different from regular beef burgers, why not have a go at making these delicious Welsh lamb and feta burgers?

 6. Grilled halloumi with honey skewers